 Communication Skills Practicum

-The MSC Capstone Project integrates all of the coursework and practical experience of the MSC program.
-Students will demonstrate that they have achieved all of the learning outcomes of the program through a three-part class that extends the entire duration
+The culminating assessment of the MSC degree is a capstone project.
+The MSC Capstone integrates all of the coursework and practical experiences of the program and is designed to help students develop the ability to monitor their own comprehension and to make their thinking processes explicit to external audiences.
+Students will effectively use multiple media to demonstrate that they have achieved all of the learning outcomes of the program through a personally customized three-part project that extends the entire duration of the program.

 *Classes subject to change.